 A two-byte floating-point number format created by Campbell Scientific, Inc. and used to store low-resolution values.
-Appendix C of the CR10X datalogger manual describes this format in greater detail.
 Basically, this format consists of a single sign bit, a two-bit negative decimal exponent, and a 13-bit mantissa.

 B.3.2 FP4 (4 Byte High Resolution Format)